 Standard for Minimum Units Completed.
 All undergraduate students and graduate students must successfully complete a certain percentage of their attempted credits each semester so that they are on pace to earning their degree.
 The student who is not successfully completing his/her educational program at the required pace is no longer eligible to receive Title IV aid.
 Failing a class or receiving an incomplete in a class is not considered successfully completing the class.
 All students must maintain at least a 67% completion rate of all attempted credits.

-Determination of a student's enrolled (attempted) units will be made on the 10th class day of each semester.
+Determination of a student's enrolled (attempted) credits will be made on the 10th class day of each semester.

 Standard for Maximum Time Frame.

-The total maximum time frame for undergraduate students receiving financial aid cannot exceed 150% of the published length of the program.
-For example, a program requiring 120 units for graduation would allow 180 unit attempts (120 x 150% = 180).
-When enrolled in degree programs that have a published minimum unit requirement for graduation of greater than 120 units, financial aid eligibility may be extended.
-The 150% rule does not apply to graduate students.
+The total maximum time frame for graduate students receiving financial aid cannot exceed 150% of the published length of the program.
+For example, a program requiring 30 credits for graduation would allow 45 credit attempts (30 x 150% = 45).
+When enrolled in degree programs that have a published minimum unit requirement for graduation of greater than 30 credits, financial aid eligibility may be extended.

-The maximum time frame for undergraduate students seeking a second degree (special students) is 90 units.
+The maximum time frame for undergraduate students seeking a second degree (special students) is 90 credits.

-Transfer units from other institutions will be added to UW-Whitewater unit attempts to determine the total number of unit attempts (180 maximum) for an undergraduate student.
+Transfer credits from other institutions will be added to UW-Whitewater credit attempts to determine the total number of credit attempts (72 maximum) for an graduate student.

 Probation is the status assigned by the Financial Aid Office to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated.
 The student may receive aid for one payment period i.e., fall, spring, or summer.
 At the end of the term, the student’s record will again be reviewed.
 The student will either be considered eligible or ineligible for financial aid for the next term.

 Ineligible for Financial Aid.